HarryHenryGebel/java-shoppingcart/README.md

 - understand the flow and implement of Spring Security and OAuth2 to provide authentication for a project
 - read user information from the access token
-- understand the issues related to CORS and implement solutions to those issues
+- undnrstand the issues related to CORS and implement solutions to those issues
 - understand how to implement a new user and logout endpoints
 - use Postman to manually test Web APIs using Authentication